Russia-1: Russian Federation

 Showing important events, "Vesti" become the most influential program on RTR.
 In the same year, Yuri Rostov, Vladislav Flyarkovsky and Aleksandr Gurnov started their jobs as field reporters for the channel under then head of news programming Alexander Nekhoroshev.

 Since 1994, the program began to leave a comment, "Details", which became a leading political commentator Nikolai Svanidze news.
 In October 1995, the RTR with ORT program went "Ivanov, Petrov, Sidorov."

 In 1996 Oleg Poptsov, Anatoly Lysenko, Alexander and Alexander Podgorbunsky Nekhoroshev were relieved of their posts, and Details was pulled off.
 The new chairman of the All-Russia State Television and Radio Company Eduard Sagalaev was appointed, and Cyril Legat chosen as the new GM for television, editor in chief of information programs of Russian Television Boris Forgetful.
 The channel will have emerged a number of new programs - information-analytical program "Mirror", which became a leading Nikolai Svanidze, the actual interview "VIP", talk show "Open News", which became the leading Edward Sagalaev, Svetlana Sorokina and Oksana Naychuk a manufacturer of private television ATV.

 In 1997, the chairman of the All-Russia State Television and Radio Company was Nikolai Svanidze.
 Programs "VIP" and "Open News" were closed, she was dismissed leading "Vesti" Svetlana Sorokina.
 On November of that year, "RTR" changed to "RTR-1" has changed the logo.
 The reason for the name change - the creation of a new TV channel "RTR-2" (now "Russia-Culture").

-On May 8, 1998 in the RTR includes regional television and radio.
+On 8 May 1998, in the RTR includes regional television and radio.
 Since then, "RTR" broadcasts in 54 languages of the peoples of Russia, RTR became the largest media group in Europe.
 The general is not only the design of the channel, but the editorial policy.
 On 7 September of that year, on the air for the first time block out the morning program Good Morning, Russia!.

-September 14, 1998 "RTR-1" again changed its name to "RTR", changed the logo.
+On 14 September 1998, "RTR-1" again changed its name to "RTR", changed the logo.
 At that time there were many Latin American television series production and a lot of new TV shows: Two piano Household chores, Schedule, Purple haze, and Hakuna matata.
 The show Hundred to One also joined the channel, thus leaving TVC-Moskva.
 Similarly, programs Musical Ring, 50x50, talk show My Family, and Love from the First Sight, that were previously aired on ORT moved to RTR as well.